 Pet-proof the new home

-Upon arrival at the new home, secure the pet in a bedroom along with its bed, crate and favorite toy or a piece of your clothing with your scent on it.
+Upon arrival at the new home, secure the pet in a bedroom along with its bed, crate, and a favorite toy, or a piece of your clothing with your scent on it.

 Then, head outdoors and check the fence, from top to bottom, for holes or gaps that the pet can fit through.
 Naturally, if your pet is a cat, he or she can just go over the fence, so this tip is primarily for dog owners.